BLUE HORIZON, BOOK 3

 Two days later, Pockets opened his eyes with the need to visit the head.
 He threw back the covers and moved across the room to the lavatory.
 A few minutes later, he stared at himself in the bathroom mirror and stuck out his tongue at himself.
 He sniffed the air a couple times and then decided that the foul odor he could smell was himself.
 He glanced back at his reflection with a frown.
 “You,” he said to the other raccoon, “need a shower.”

 His reflection wrinkled its nose in sync and then he paused as something occurred to him.
 He sniffed the air again and sorted through the other scents in the air: medicine, soup and the lingering smells of dust and grease from his abandoned coveralls somewhere in the other room.
-Then he smiled to himself.
+Then he smiled.
 His sinuses were clear.
 He could smell and distinguish between things again.

 Tentatively, he raised his arms above his head, but they didn’t ache.
 He bent over to touch his toes, and to his delight found that he could.
 The raccoon spun around in glee and punched the air with his fists.